spieswl/spieswl.github.io/_projects/2018-06-19-single-shot-structured-light-depth-scanning.md

 While this seems like a tall order (and it is), the experience gained from taking part in such a project will be _**invaluable**_.
 Finally, pending successful development of the software, my experience working with the **Computational Photography Lab** and the deployment of such a technology should result in excellent networking opportunities as I look beyond my career at Northwestern University.

 Since this project is in the _**Under Development**_ category, check back later this summer to see the results of our collaboration!
-Don't forget to send me a message (check the **[About](https://spieswl.github.io/about)** page) if you have any comments or questions about the project!
+Don't forget to send me a message (check the **[About](https://spieswl.github.io/about)** page for contact information) if you have any comments or questions about the project!